 - 7.20.
-The EBTC Culture and Creative Strategy identifies Elstree Village (Figure 15) as benefitting from the neighbourhood area's cultural renaissance.
+The EBTC Culture and Creative Strategy identifies Elstree Village (Figure 16) as benefitting from the neighbourhood area's cultural renaissance.
 This is addressed specifically within Policy EB9. - 7.21.
 There are opportunities to reinvest in the high street and replenish the amenities and green spaces within the settlement.
 This can build upon some of the examples detailed above.

-Smaller centres:
+Smaller shopping areas:

 - 7.22.
-Figures 16 and shows the smaller centres, as designated in the local plan.
+Figures 17 and 18 shows the smaller centres, as designated in the local plan.
 These play an important role in delivering the day-to-day needs of those living nearby and should be safeguarded from change of use against retail provision.
-These are classified as: - Neighbourhood Parades: Croxdale Road, Hartforde Road, Howard Drive, Rossington Avenue - Individual shops: Organ Hall Road, Shenley Road (North), Studio Way, Thirsk Road
+These are classified as: - Neighbourhood Parades: Aycliffe Road, Croxdale Road, Hartforde Road, Howard Drive, Leeming Road, Manor Way, Rossington Avenue - Individual shops: Organ Hall Road, Shenley Road (North), Studio Way, Thirsk Road

-Figure 16: Smaller centres, Borehamwood
+Figure 16: Smaller shopping areas, Elstree Village